moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

 **Role of TA:**

 - Take over to ask more detailed, technical questions, ensuring all necessary information is gathered for successful project planning.
+- Clarify technical requirements and constraints, and document technical dependencies.
+Identify potential risks and challenges early in the discovery process.
+- Provide insights on best practices and suggest innovative solutions based on past experiences.
+- Ensure all technical aspects are comprehensively understood and documented to avoid scope creep and misunderstandings later in the project.

 ### Estimating Level of Effort (LOE) and Required Scope